-This Prospectus relates to 5,400,000 shares of common stock, par value \$.10 per share (the "Shares"), of Brooke Group Ltd. (the "Company") which may be offered for sale from time to time by the Selling Stockholders named herein, or by such Selling Stockholders' pledgees, donees, transferees or other successors in interest, to or through underwriters or directly to other purchasers or through agents in one or more transactions at varying prices determined at the time of sale or at negotiated prices.
-The Shares represent shares issuable upon exercise of warrants and stock options held by the Selling Stockholders.
-The Company will not receive any of the proceeds from any such sales of the Shares.
-See "Selling Stockholders" and "Plan of Distribution".
+This Prospectus relates to 1,500,000 shares of common stock, par value \$.10 per share (the "Shares"), of Brooke Group Ltd. (the "Company") which may be offered for sale from time to time by High River Limited Partnership (the "Selling Stockholder"), or by such Selling Stockholder's pledgees, donees, transferees or other successors in interest, to or through underwriters or directly to other purchasers or through agents in one or more transactions at varying prices determined at the time of sale or at negotiated prices.
+The Company will not receive any of the proceeds from any such sales.
+See "Selling Stockholder" and "Plan of Distribution".

 The Company's common stock is listed on The New York Stock Exchange under the symbol "BGL".
-The last reported sale price of the common stock on The New York Stock Exchange on June 22, 1998 was \$10 5/16 per share.
+The last reported sale price of the common stock on The New York Stock Exchange on May 12, 1998 was \$10.69 per share.